Jordan king calls for review of bill that sparked protests - Journal du Cameroun

 “The income tax draft law is almost certain to be dropped now,” Jordanian political analyst Samih al-Maitah said.

-The bill is one of a tranche of measures aimed at slashing Jordan’s public debt from over 90 percent of GDP to 77 percent by 2021.
+The bill is one of a tranche of measures aimed at slashing Jordan’s public debt from over 90 percent of gross domestic product to 77 percent by 2021.

 King Abdullah said gas supply cuts due to attacks on an Egyptian pipeline to Israel and Jordan had cost the kingdom some $5.6 billion (4.8 billion euros).